-At Facebook, our sustainability work helps us to operate efficiently and responsibly in our mission to build community and bring the world closer together.
+At Meta, our sustainability work helps us to operate efficiently and responsibly in our mission to build community and bring the world closer together.
 As a global company, we recognize the tech industry's environmental impact and role to play in addressing climate change.
 We embrace the responsibility to understand the full scope of our footprint and be transparent and accountable in our mission to reduce our emissions.

 Identifying the source of our emissions on an annual basis enables us to prioritize emissions reduction where we can make the most meaningful progress on our path to net zero emissions across our value chain in 2030.
+Similarly, minimizing our water use, being transparent with our water data, and restoring water in the same watersheds where our data centers are located are vital to reach our commitment to restore more water than we use by 2030.

-Facebook's Greenhouse Gas Emissions
+Meta's Greenhouse Gas Emissions

-Facebook's Greenhouse Gas (GHG) footprint includes the emissions associated with running our business and data centers, as well as the indirect emissions created upstream from our operations and downstream in our products.

-These emissions correspond to Scope 1, Scope 2, and Scope 3 emissions as defined by the Greenhouse Gas Protocol.
+Meta's Greenhouse Gas (GHG) footprint includes the emissions associated with running our business and data centers, as well as the indirect emissions created upstream and downstream of our operations.
+These emissions correspond to Scope 1, Scope 2 and Scope 3 emissions as defined by the Greenhouse Gas Protocol.